 When to Switch From Puppy to Adult Food

-Huskies are fairly fast-growing and fast-maturing dogs, and you can begin transitioning from puppy food to adult food at around 6 months old.
+Huskies are fairly fast-growing and fast-maturing dogs, and you can begin transitioning from puppy food to adult food at around 6 months old, which is near the middle of our Husky feeding chart.
 Puppy foods are aimed at supporting the rapid growth of your Husky and are packed with extra protein and nutrients.
 From about 6-12 months, your Husky’s growth will begin to slow, and they won’t need these extra nutrients.
 Feeding them puppy food for too long may cause them to become overweight.

 The best way to transition your Husky from puppy food to adult formula is to do it slowly.
 Mix a small amount of adult food into your puppy food and gradually increase it over a couple of weeks.
 By taking this process slowly, your pooch will be far less likely to have any gastrointestinal issues.

 Why Won’t My Husky Puppy Eat?

 Huskies don’t require as much food as other breeds and typically have fairly sensitive stomachs.
 Of course, they should still be eating regularly, and if you notice a decline in their eating habits, there are a few possible reasons.

 If you try all of the above and your pooch is still not eating, there may be an underlying health issue, such as zinc deficiency, and you’ll need to go and see the vet.

 How Much to Feed an Adult Husky

 Huskies will typically eat only until they are full, so if they are leaving food in their bowl after meals, it is a good indication that you may be feeding them too much.
 When determining how much to feed a husky, we recommend following the food manufacturer’s advice but lowering the amount by around 20%.
 Of course, this depends on the quality of the food and the energy levels and size of your Husky.